aikmandean/st/README.md

 }, Label, Count, TwColor)
 ```

-What if, we added one more wrapper component.
+What if, we added one more wrapper component?
 Say, we just graduated
 a React tutorial, off to write some real-world code.
 ```js
 const ToggleCounter = fn(props => {